AllenNeuralDynamics/harp.device.lickety-split/README.md

 ## Theory of Operation
 This device detects a threshold change in capacitance.
-A 100KHz, 10mVpp AC sine wave is played on the tip of a conductive lick spout, (such as McMaster-Carr part number [89875K271](https://www.mcmaster.com/catalog/129/184/89875K271)), and the amplitude of this waveform is measured every period.
+A 100KHz, 10mVpp AC sine wave is played on the tip of a conductive lick spout, (such as McMaster-Carr pn: [89875K271](https://www.mcmaster.com/catalog/129/184/89875K271)), and the amplitude of the returned waveform is measured every period.

 A mouse sharing a ground with this device presents itself as a series resitive and capacitive load.
-When the mouse's tongue touches the metal tube (or water on the tip of the metal tube), the AC signal passes through the mouse to ground, lowering the amplitude of the measured sine wave below its trigger value, which triggers a lick to be detected.
+When the mouse's tongue touches the metal tube (or water on the tip of the metal tube), the AC signal passes through the mouse to ground, lowering the amplitude of the returned sine wave below its trigger value, which triggers a lick to be detected.
+This detection signal is bandpassed in hardware (4th order Butterworth) and the resulting detection signal is lowpassed and compared against a threshold value in firmware to produce a lick/no-lick external trigger output.
+Overall propagation time through the entire signal chain is less than 1 millisecond.

 The detection signal is AC such that repeated contact with the lick tube does not slowly charge the mouse.